If you haven't Registered for the in-person class and would like to, you can do so by clicking HERE .

 conversations at the intersection of faith and politics

 Videos.
-Summaries, Vocabulary.
-Homework.
+Summaries, Homework.
 Class information.
 And more!

 God & Governance: Session 5